Patrick Macnee: The Avengers

 Macnee insisted on, and was proud of, almost never carrying a gun in the original series; when asked why, he explained, "I'd just come out of a World War in which I'd seen most of my friends blown to bits."
-Lumley later said she did all the gun-slinging in The New Avengers for the same reason.
+Lumley later said she did most of the gun-slinging in The New Avengers for the same reason.

 When asked in June 1982 which Avengers female lead was his favourite, Macnee declined to give a specific answer.
 "Well, I'd rather not say.
 To do so would invite trouble," he told TV Week magazine.
 Macnee did provide his evaluation of the female leads.
 Of Honor Blackman he said, "She was wonderful, presenting the concept of a strong-willed, independent and liberated woman just as that sort of woman was beginning to emerge in society."
 Diana Rigg was "One of the world's great actresses.
 A superb comedienne.
 I'm convinced that one day she'll be Dame Diana" (his prediction came true in 1994).
 Linda Thorson was "one of the sexiest women alive" while Joanna Lumley was "superb in the role of Purdey.
 An actress who is only now realising her immense potential."

 Macnee co-wrote two original novels based upon The Avengers during the 1960s, titled Dead Duck and Deadline.
 He hosted the documentary The Avengers: The Journey Back (1998), directed by Clyde Lucas.

 For the critically lambasted film version of The Avengers (1998), he lent his voice in a cameo as Invisible Jones.
 The character John Steed was taken over by Ralph Fiennes.